Erasmus+ Students

 You will receive an email once the agreement has been signed by all parties.

 Please note that not every university can sign OLAs.
-Most universities will become digitalized by the end of 2023, but if your host university doesn't use OLA yet, you'll find a Word version in the Erasmus+ group on Canvas you can use.
+Most universities will become digitalized in the academic year 2023-24.
+If your host university requires a Word version instead, you may find a draft below.

 As a beneficiary of the Erasmus+ grant, you have the following mandatory steps to fulfil:

-2. You must fill in the Erasmus+ grant agreement and submit it on Canvas.
+- You must fill in and submit the Erasmus+ grant agreement

-5. Fill in the Confirmation of Stay document (Word document, 61 KB) at the end of your semester abroad.
-This confirmation must be signed by a coordinator at your host school and returned to NHH via Canvas.
+- Fill in the Confirmation of Stay document (Word document, 61 KB) at the end of your semester abroad.
+This confirmation must be signed by a coordinator at your host school and returned to NHH.
 The dates in the CoS form is the basis of your calculated grant amount.

 NHH's Erasmus Policy Statement (pdf, 100kb) sets out the institution's strategy to fulfil the commitments in the Erasmus charter (pdf, 1 MB).